 As a classical flutist, I’ve performed in a civic orchestra, at religious services, and in a flute quartet.
-Lately, I’ve been playing by ear, improvising and composing, on piano and flute.
+Lately, I’ve been playing by ear, improvising and composing, on piano, flute, and ukulele.

 My entree into the Boston flute-making world was with a company that made French-style cases for top-of-the-line flutes.
 This led to a four-year apprenticeship at Prescott Workshop, makers of renaissance- and baroque-period flute and recorder reproductions.
 Post apprenticeship, I helped establish and run two small businesses: making copies of a German baroque flute, and contributing my voicing and tuning skills to the prototype design of a new piccolo.

-With flutemaker Emanuel Arista, I helped to create Emanuel Flutes in 1991, now an atelier that builds exquisite concert flutes, one at a time, for professionals and soloists around the world.
-I helped to develop the acoustic identity of the instrument, the sound that shapes its niche in today’s concert halls.
+In partnership with flutemaker Emanuel, I helped to create Emanuel Flutes in 1991, now an atelier that builds exquisite concert flutes, one at a time, for professionals and soloists around the world.
+Working with our hands and ears, we developed the acoustic identity of these instruments, the sound that shapes its niche in today’s concert halls.
 As flute-finisher, for more than 10 years I padded, tested, and played every Emanuel flute and headjoint produced.

 Doing business as Syrinx Flute, I worked on most of the popular flute brands available today as well as antique flutes.
-I’ve given conservatory-level talks on the flute mechanism, published essays on flutemaking (in The Flutist Quarterly,) and am available for consultation on flute-related questions.
-Please contact me for more information.
+I’ve given conservatory-level talks on the flute mechanism and published several essays on flutemaking (in The Flutist Quarterly).

-These days, although I still service Emanuel Flutes, I spend my time primarily as a poet, a lover of good books, a cook, gardener, walker, and cyclist.
-My workshop is located in Baltimore, Maryland, where I live with my husband, author Robert Kanigel.
+These days, when not working on and servicing Emanuel Flutes, I spend my time primarily as a poet, a reader, a cook, gardener, and cyclist.
+My workshop is located in Baltimore, Maryland, where I live with my husband, non-fiction author Robert Kanigel.